Frequently Asked Questions

 At a minimum you must have a steering-wheel as an input controller.
 No joysticks, mice, hand-helds or touch screens.

 Do I need any software besides iRacing?

-Yes, we use TeamSpeak 3 for race communications and use TradingPaints to ensure the official team paints schemes are visible.
-Both of these are required.
+Yes, we use Discord for race communications and use TradingPaints to ensure the official team paints schemes are visible.

 What are the participation expectations?

 The Team’s focus is around the iRacing Word Tour events and one or two iRacing weekly series, as well as other team events that iRacing may host in the future.
 While you are encouraged to run Team paint schemes in any individual iRacing series, single driver races will not count towards your participation obligations.